jessekimotho/ukwelify/README.md

 # Ukwelify

-**Ukwelify** is an automated truth analyzer for Twitter/X. It scans replies and mentions to `@fichuabot`, scrapes the target account’s recent activity, and uses OpenAI to generate an insightful thread about the user's behavior, tone, and patterns.
+**Ukwelify** is an automated truth analyzer for Twitter/X. It scans replies and mentions to `@ukwelify`, scrapes the target account’s recent activity, and uses OpenAI to generate an insightful thread about the user's behavior, tone, and patterns.

 > *"Ukweli" means "truth" in Swahili — Ukwelify reveals it.*